mudita/MuditaOS/harmony_changelog.md

 * Fixed settings frontlight intensity in on demand mode
 * Fixed problem that UI could be occasionally broken
 * Fixed problem with displaying end of title when playing song in loop was selected.
-* Fixed problem with an unresponsive device after playing specific WAV files.
 * Fixed USB charging port detection.
-* Fixed problem with deleting files during Relaxation session.
 * Fixed occasional crash on system startup.
-* Fixed occasional USB crash when USB cable was disconnected during files upload
-* Fixed back button power off timer changed to 10s
-* Fixed alarm problems when it was re-set while snooze was still active
-* Fixed the problem with the not appearing system closing window in some cases
 * Fixed the buttons sometimes don't respond on press or release
 * Fixed no clock update
-* Fixed problem with displaying some filenames in Relaxation
-* Fixed disabling the alarm on the system shutdown screen

 ### Added

 * Added error handling for incorrect audio formats and corrupted files inside Relaxation app
 * Added error message when files limit is exceeded in Relaxation app
 * Added label informing about PC connection.
-* Added serial number to About section
-* Added possibility to detect device's case colour
-* Added extended information to crashdump filename
-* Added extended information to log filename

 ### Changed / Improved

 * Added new field to deviceInfo endpoint
 * Changed order in which files are displayed in Relaxation
 * Optimized E-Ink energy consumption
-* Information about device memory is now sent to MC in floating points numbers
 * Changed the layout of the battery status

 ## [1.9.0 2023-04-03]